We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Obtain quotes from a number of insurers to get an idea of the cost involved, but look past the mere cost to see exactly what each policy covers.
 Read all policy documents closely to familiarise yourself with the benefits, features, limits and exclusions offered by each policy.
 Does the policy you want cover you for all the activities and experiences you’ll be engaging in?
 Does one policy have higher benefit limits than the others?

-Frequently Asked Questions concerning travel insurance for visitors to Australia
+Questions about travel insurance for visitors to Australia

 Yes, it is.
 You can purchase cover before you leave home or once you arrive in Australia.
-If you purchase cover when you're already overseas, you may have to serve a brief waiting period (commonly 48 hours) before certain aspects of the cover will take effect.
+If you purchase cover when you're already in Australia, you may have to serve a brief waiting period (commonly 48 hours) before certain aspects of the cover will take effect.

 Most non-resident travel insurance policies will also include a certain level of cover for your dependent children.